Maladaptive daydreaming: Research

 Maladaptive daydreaming is currently studied by a consortium of researchers (The International Consortium for Maladaptive Daydreaming Research or ICMDR) from diverse countries including the United States, Poland, Switzerland, Israel, Greece and Italy.

-Interested researchers are continuously added to the Consortium to foster collaborations in this small field of research.
-The ICMDR's website features all scientific studies on MD in the "publications" section.

 Diagnosis

 There are no official ways to diagnose maladaptive daydreaming in patients because it has not yet been recognized in any official diagnostic manual for psychiatry, such as the DSM-5-TR.
-However, some methods have been developed in attempt to gauge the proposed mental disorder's prevalence.
+However, some methods have been developed in an attempt to gauge the proposed mental disorder's prevalence.

 Maladaptive Daydreaming Scale (MDS-16)

-In 2015, a 14-item self-report measurement, known as the Maladaptive Daydreaming Scale or MDS-16 was designed to identify abnormalities in the daydreaming of individuals.
+In 2015, a 14-item self-report measurement, known as the Maladaptive Daydreaming Scale or MDS-16, was designed to identify abnormalities in the daydreaming of individuals.
 The purpose of designing this instrument was to provide a reliable and valid measurement of the existence of the proposed condition in patients and to garner attention to the potential existence of maladaptive daydreaming as a mental disorder.

-Later, an additional two items were added, assessing the use of music in fostering daydreaming.
-The MDS-16 has been used in several countries such as the United States, Turkey, the United Kingdom, Italy and Israel.
+An additional two items were later added, assessing the use of music in fostering daydreaming.
+The MDS-16 has been used in several countries, such as the United States, Turkey, the United Kingdom, Italy, and Israel.

 Potential comorbidity

-Maladaptive daydreaming has been identified to potentially have comorbidity with a number of already existing recognized mental disorders such as attention deficit hyperactivity disorder, anxiety disorder, major depressive disorder, and obsessive–compulsive disorder.
+Maladaptive daydreaming has been identified to potentially have comorbidity with a number of already existing recognized mental disorders such as attention deficit hyperactivity disorder, anxiety disorder, autism spectrum disorder, major depressive disorder, and obsessive–compulsive disorder.
 In one case study, a patient believed to have the condition was administered fluvoxamine, a medication typically used to treat those with OCD.
 The patient found she was better able to control the frequency of her daydreaming episodes.
+Maladaptive daydreaming has also shown to have a comorbidity with general mental health problems, such as low emotional regulation, low self-efficacy, low self-esteem, personality disorders, feelings of loneliness, and overall higher levels of psychological distress.

 In media

 James Thurber's story The Secret Life of Walter Mitty, written in 1939, showcases the main character, Walter, as he experiences maladaptive daydreaming while working in an office and regularly imagines himself in heroic situations.
-The character is also related to that of having a fantasy-prone personality.
-The story has been adapted twice into film, in 1947 by Norman Z. McLeod and again in 2013 by Ben Stiller.
+The character is also related to that of a fantasy-prone personality.
+The story has been adapted twice into film, first in 1947 by Norman Z. McLeod, and again in 2013 by Ben Stiller.

 Reality shifting is a pseudoscientific trend that appears to be a form of excessive daydreaming, which emerged as an internet phenomenon on TikTok around 2020.
-Professionals often describe it as a maladaptive coping mechanism because its primary goal is to provide an elaborate escape from the individual's "current reality."
+Professionals often describe it as a maladaptive coping mechanism because its primary goal is to provide an elaborate escape from the individual's "current reality".